Uttarakhand women's cricket team

 The Uttarakhand women's cricket team is an Indian domestic cricket team representing the Indian state of Uttarakhand.
 The team has represented the state in Women's Senior One Day Trophy (List A) and Women's Senior T20 Trophy (T20).
+They reached the finals of both tournaments in the 2023–24 season, but were the runners-up in both finals.